|

 What’s the best way to prepare for RV camping with my furry friend?

-Create a dedicated space in your RV with their bed and toys.
-We suggest using a hands-free leash when moving between the RV and outdoors.
+Make a cozy area in your RV just for your dog, with their bed and a couple of toys.
+We like using a hands-free leash when moving between the RV and outside; it makes things so much easier.

 What are the safety precautions I should take when camping with my puppy?